mia-poore/HPC2_Practicals/README.md

 ### 2. Run the analysis on HPC
 1. Look at `run_analysis.sh`: this is a sumbission script to run the pipeline on BlueCrystal.
 It does not make use of Snakemake.
-    i.
-Add comments to the submission script, describing what each step does ii.
-Submit the submission script to the jobque iii.
-Add, commit and push the results to git so that you can view the figures locally
+    * Add comments to the submission script, describing what each step does
+    * Submit the submission script to the jobque
+    * Add, commit and push the results to git so that you can view the figures locally
 2. Look at `Snakefile`: this is a snakemake pipeline for the analysis.
-    i.
-Compare this to the commands in `run_analysis.sh`.
-What commands aren't executed by the Snakefile? ii.
-Execute the Snakefile with a dry run (`snakemake -n`) -- what error do you see? iii. *something about using setup/make_config.sh to create config.
+    * Compare this to the commands in `run_analysis.sh`.
+What commands aren't executed by the Snakefile?
+    * Execute the Snakefile with a dry run (`snakemake -n`) -- what error do you see?
+    * *something about using setup/make_config.sh to create config.
 Could we make it so that it doesn't run / there is an error they need to fix?*
 3. ** final step to run snakemake pipeline on HPC -- need submission script for snakemake? **

 ----------------------------------------